Middle School Community Service

 Want to create your own music or learn how?
 Take a look at our Music & Stuff page!

-Do you Like music?
-Listen to our Summer Playlist!
-Teens chose songs that reminded them of the books they have read so far this summer.
-Please Click here to listen!
-Did you want to add a song that reminds you of a book?
-Click here to submit your Song!
+Listen to our Teen Playlist!
+Teens chose songs that reminded them of the books they have read.
+Please click here to listen!

 Summer Event Reviews!

 Intro to Dungeons & Dragons July

 The Dungeons and Dragons event was something I had wanted to do for a while.
 I took two friends with me and we all learned how to play.
 It was a really fun event, battling foes, getting dragons eggs and all other scenarios.
 The instructor was really great and helped us along the way.
 I would definitely do this again, and I’m glad I went!
 It was super duper fun!